 Few if any people know Georgia’s entrepreneurial landscape better than Lee Herron.
 In a storied career, Lee worked as a veterinarian, launched and ran three companies and grew a commercialization effort at Georgia Tech.
 After all that, he spent 16 years leading GRA’s program that seeds and shapes companies around university inventions.
-Now called Innovation & Entrepreneurship, the program so far has generated over $2.3 billion in venture capital.
+Now called Innovation & Entrepreneurship, the program so far has generated over $2.3 billion in venture capital for the projects and startups.

-Early this spring, Lee announced his retirement from GRA and started a new role as a GRA Senior Advisor, joining a corps of seasoned executives who guide startups launched out of Georgia’s university labs.
+In early spring 2024, Lee announced his retirement from GRA and began a new role as a GRA Senior Advisor, joining a corps of seasoned executives who guide startups launched out of Georgia’s university labs.
 As he prepared for this transition, he shared a few insights into the arduous and rewarding journey of university entrepreneurship.

 Can we start at the beginning of your connection with GRA?
 You’re credited with helping to shape the venture development program years before you joined the Alliance.